 Setting up a Python Environment

 Now the required Python packages have to be installed.
 This should be done either in the Docker container or with Virtual Environments (if Docker was not used).
 The command docker exec can access the console of the container and allows you to install packages with pip.
 Mostly the package scikit-image or skimage for the image processing and matplotlib for plotting is used.
 Additionally numpy helps in processing numbers.
 For installation, the following commands must be executed.

 First, the different packages have to be imported.
 We create a new section in the notebook or our script and add the following lines:

 from skimage import feature, io, filters, util, exposure

 from matplotlib.colors import ListedColormap

-Then a function is created that adjusts the colors for marking the discontinuities.
+Then a function is created that adjusts the colors for marking the discontinuities and weld defects.
 Namely, different image layers should be superimposed.
 Therefore, the unmarked locations of the layer must be transparent.

 # Get the colormap colors

 my_cmap[:,-1] = np.linspace(0, 1, cmap.N)